Discovering The Heart & Soul Of The Middle Kingdom

-After breakfast, we join our guide for a full day tour of Beijing.
+After breakfast, we join our guide for a full-day tour of Beijing.
 Beijing has been the capital of the nation for the last seven centuries.
 Today with a population of over 10 million, Beijing is the political, cultural and administrative centre of the People's Republic of China.

 Our first stop this morning is Tian An Men Square, the largest public plaza in the world.
 Located in the heart of Beijing, Tian An Men Square was first built in the Ming Dynasty.
 It measures over 500 meters from east to west, more than 800 meters from south to north and covers an area of 440,000 square meters.
 The Square includes the Great Hall of the People, the museums of the Chinese Revolution and Chinese History and Chairman Mao Zedong's Memorial Hall.

 We'll have time to see the permanent reviewing stands where China's leaders preside over the mass rallies and parades in the square.
 It was here that Chairman Mao proclaimed the birth of the People's Republic of China in 1949.
 From the Square, we head to the Forbidden City, whose acres of splendid 15th Century halls and pavilions graced with imperial treasures now comprise the Palace Museum.
 The Forbidden City was built during 1406 - 1420 AD as the residence for the Ming and Qing Dynasty emperors - altogether 24 emperors lived here.
-It is now the world's largest and best preserved imperial palace, which boasts rare relics of over 1,050,000 pieces.
+It is now the world's largest and best-preserved imperial palace, which boasts rare relics of over 1,050,000 pieces.

 After our touring, we have a special afternoon as we head to the outskirts of Beijing to visit the New Day Creations Orphanage and Foster Home that specializes in caring for children with special needs.
 Dinner this evening at a local restaurant.
 BLD

 A day we will not forget!
 Our coach takes us out of Beijing to the Great Wall of China, the only man-made object visible to the naked eye from outer space.
 The wall was built in the fifth century B.C. to protect China from the aggressive northern Tartars.
-Winding six thousand kilometers through Northern China, the Great Wall stands 6.5 meters high.
+Winding six thousand kilometres through Northern China, the Great Wall stands 6.5 meters high.

 Towers 11 to 12 meters high were built into the wall every 180 to 270 meters.
 Its sides are made of earth, brick and stone and the top of the wall is paved with bricks set in a line to form a path for soldiers and horses.
 We have time to walk on this awe-inspiring structure before returning to our hotel later in the afternoon.
-Tonight enjoy a traditional Peking Duck Banquet.
+Tonight enjoys a traditional Peking Duck Banquet.
 BLD

 This Sunday morning we take time to celebrate our faith with fellow Christians at the Beijing International Christian Fellowship Church, one of the most diverse international churches in the world with over 60 countries represented.
 After worship, we begin our touring with a visit the Temple of Heaven, another masterpiece of Ming Dynasty architecture.
 This blue-tiled temple exemplifies Chinese perfection of form and space and was built to be used for important rituals designed to perpetuate the rule of the Ming Dynasty.
 Many of the articles used at the ceremonies, including musical instruments, are on display.
 While at the Temple of Heaven we will practice our Tai Chi with a master.